 Grades transferred to ETSU will not be reflected in the student’s overall GPA at ETSU.
 Courses completed at other institutions will be counted toward the cumulative number of hours earned but the grades will be entered in such a way that they are not calculated in the student’s overall ETSU GPA.

-Additional information about transfer of credit is available in the “transfer of credit” policy.
+Additional information about transfer of credit is available in the “Transfer of Undergraduate Credit” policy.

 - ETSU will review for possible credits earned from all institutions of higher education previously attended.